api-platform/admin/CONTRIBUTING.md

 ### Two ways to write your patch

 You can patch `@api-platform/admin` by two different ways:
-- by linking `@api-platform/admin` sources to an existing project;
+- if you already have a project in progress: read [Linking the Source Version to an Existing Project](#linking-the-source-version-to-an-existing-project);
-- by installing this project and running it through Storybook (recommended).
+- if you do not have an existing project: read [Running Admin Through Storybook](#running-admin-through-storybook).

-#### Linking the Source Version to an existing project
+#### Linking the Source Version to an Existing Project

 If you already have a project in progress, you can develop directly from it.